Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: The Proposed Method

 where $L$ is a random linear transformation matrix, randomly mapping the data points into a new (perturbed) coordinate system.
 In the new system, cosine similarity is then evaluated.
-By employing multiple different transformation matrices in Eq.~(\ref{function_3}), we hope to obtain a more reliable evaluation on the relationship of the two points.
-In this sense, we essentially advocate a ``random mapping preemptive measure'' for SSL, \emph{i.e.,} to avoid the relationship among points from being satisfied by chance or due to overfitting, we shall take a more aggressive approach to evaluate their relationship.
-In other words, a stable similarity or dissimilarity relationship shall survive random perturbation.
+By employing multiple different transformation matrices in Eq.~(\ref{function_5}), we hope to obtain a more reliable evaluation on the relationship of the two points.
+In this sense, we essentially advocate a ``\textit{random mapping preemptive measure}'' for SSL.
+That is, to avoid the relationship among points from being satisfied by chance or due to overfitting, we shall take a more aggressive approach to evaluate their relationship, \emph{i.e.,} a stable similarity or dissimilarity relationship shall more likely survive random perturbation.

 Considering that directly generating a random PSD matrix $M$ is difficult due to the requirement of the property of positive semi-definiteness, we instead randomly generate the linear projection matrix $\{L_k\}|_{k=1}^n$, making each $L_k^\top L_k$ naturally positive semi-definite.
-The illustration of random mappings for a triplet can be seen in Figure~\ref{RM}.
-In addition, the pseudo-code of ROMA is summarized in Algorithm~1.
+The illustration of random mappings for a triplet is shown in Fig.~\ref{RM}.
+Note that for each triplet in a minibatch, we only use a single random linear projection matrix $L_k$.
+Also, the frequency of using the random mapping will be discussed in Section~\ref{ablation_study} of experiments.